Let’s be honest. Printing your photos may not be at the top of your to-do list. There are so many, many things to get done on any given day…

 Fast forward to today, and who has a camera phone FULL of precious images of your newborn, your pre-schooler, your going-off-to-school-for-the-first-timer….your teenager, your parents, maybe even your grandparents?

-I think that it’s so important that my children should be able to look back on images from their childhood, in the same way as I am able to look back on mine.
+I firmly believe that it is an integral part of growing up; that my children should be able to look back on images from their childhood in the same way as I am able to look back on mine.
 Each time I look at photos from my childhood, memories are triggered of wonderful, awful, happy and sad experiences; the trips, picnics and big milestones that my mum captured for me.

 Ideas for printing your photos

-So a couple of years ago I set myself a little project.
+So a good few years ago now, I set myself a little project.
 Every year, once Christmas and New Year are done and it’s that dead time when it’s miserable outside and all the decorations have come down, I sit down to design a family photo book; an album, a pictorial collection of all the memories which we have amassed throughout the whole of the previous year.

 There are plenty of companies out there who offer photo books.
-I happen to use Photobox, but Snapfish, Bonus Print, Jessops all do them too.
-And the good thing is that it’s not an arduous process.
+I happen to use Photobox (and until 16th January, there is 50% off photo books), but Snapfish, Bonus Print, Jessops all do them too.
+And the good thing is that it’s GENUINELY not an arduous process.

 This is because every 3 or 4 months throughout the year, I upload all the images I have taken over that period.
 Then at the end of the year I can simply click on the option to automatically generate a photo book from my images.
 I tend to fiddle the order and size of the pictures, add some captions, and there are options to add templates and choose the colour of the book, et voila!
 Your photo book is done.